cv007/C-PlusPlus-Peripheral-Style/README.md

         u8:pin_; u8 OUT:1; u8:7-pin_;
     };
 ```
 **Now we need a way to access the Reg struct above.
 In C++17 we can use an inline var to do the job.
-This will also have public access to allow direct use of the Reg struct if needed (in this case since we only have bits, it would be of little use but the Reg struct can be changed to also allow the byte wide register access also).**
+This will also be public to allow direct use of the Reg struct if needed (in this case since we only have bits, it would be of little use but the Reg struct could be changed to also allow the byte wide register access also).
+If C++17 is not available, then check out the mega4809 md files in this github folder which end up with only a declaration in the struct, and needing to define the var outside the struct.**

 **A static inline reference to a volatile Reg, with a name of _reg_, and the Reg address is an offset from what would be considered the base of all the ports, PINB in this case (each port uses 3 registers, all port registers are consecutive).
 The reference as a static inline variable effectively becomes something similar to a constexpr, where its use requires no storage on the mcu.
 The use of PINB to get the base address means we have to include _io.h_, but there is no reason the base address cannot be obtained in any other way- such as just using the known base address or creating a base address in a mcu specific header.**
 ```